codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 Send announcements
 ------------------
-Announcements can be sent to instructors that displays a similar banner as above in the child course informing all instructors of an announcement.
-These can be used to provide other information to instructors.
+Announcements can be sent to instructors that display a banner all child courses informing instructors of an announcement.

 To send an announcement, follow these steps:

-1. In the Dashboard, select the course to open it and then click the **Course Details** tab.
+1. In the Dashboard, select the course to open it and then click the **Notifications** tab.

-2. Click the **Send New Announcement** button in the **Course Management** section.
+2. Click the **Send Announcement** button.

-3. In the **Notification Message** text box, enter the message to instructors you wish to send.
+3. In the **Announcement Message** text box, enter the message to instructors you wish to send.

    .. image:: /img/manage_classes/announcement.png
       :alt: Announcement Message